Screening Partnership Program

 As of today, 9 additional airports are participating in SPP, for a total of 14.
 These are:

 - Roswell Industrial Air Center;

-- Seven airports in Montana: Frank Wiley Field; Sidney Richland Regional; Dawson Community Airport; L.M.
-Clayton Airport; Wokal Field; Havre City County Airport; and Lewiston Municipal Airport.
+- Five airports in Montana: Sidney Richland Regional; Dawson Community Airport; L.M.
+Clayton Airport; Wokal Field; and Havre City County Airport.